 Gases that trap heat in the atmosphere including carbon dioxide, methane, nitrous oxide and water vapour.

-Activities, usually marketing, intended to make people believe a company is doing more to protect the environment than it really is.
+Activities, usually marketing, intended to make people believe a company is doing more for sustainability and to protect the environment than it really is.

 Life cycle assessment (LCA)